zettayottaorg/auto-protect-main-branch/README.md

 #### 5. Docker image

-You can pull docker image from GitHub Container Registry (GHCR) which I created before or build one locally.
-To build a docker image in local computer you can clone this repository navigate to root directory and run following command and replace docker image name in section #6 with new image name
+You can pull docker image from GitHub Container Registry (GHCR) which I created before or build it locally.
+To build a docker image in local computer ,you can clone this repository, navigate to root directory and run following command and replace docker image name with your preferred name.
+If you create new image please replace 'ghcr.io/zettayottaorg/task with new image name in section #6.

 ```apache
 docker build -t <your-docker-image-name> .